 This test kit comes with quite clear instructions and so were able to perform most of the tests within one hour.
-Still, the only exception was the bacteria levels test which for which it takes up to 48 hours to shown a result.
+Still, the only exception was the bacteria levels test which takes up to 48 hours to show a result.

-And… all the test showed that our tap water is absolutely perfect to drink.
-Furthermore, the tests show the results in particles per million (PPM) and all our tests results were within the lowest levels of particles.
+And… all the tests showed that our tap water is absolutely perfect to drink.
+Furthermore, the tests show the results in particles per million (PPM), and all our test results were within the lowest levels of particles.

-From one side, those were very positive news, that means that we can drink our tap water without any problem.
+On one side, those were very positive news, which means that we can drink our tap water without any problem.

-On the other side, that means that over the years we had spent many hundreds of euro buying bottled water for nothing.
+On the other side, that means that over the years we had spent many hundreds of euros buying bottled water for nothing.

-And you, have you ever wondered how clean is the water coming out from your taps and if it contains have harmful contaminants or substances?
+And, have you ever wondered how clean is the water coming out from your taps and if it contains harmful contaminants or substances?